-The EC Interreg funded Blue Circular Economy project - https://bluecirculareconomy.eu focuses on translating the problem of waste fishing nets into business opportunities for companies in the NPA region (See Annex A).
-BCE builds on the EC Interreg funded Circular Ocean (CO) project - http://www.circularocean.eu - which ran from 2015 to 2018 and sought to inspire enterprises and entrepreneurs to realise the hidden opportunities related to discarded fishing nets and ropes in the NPA region.
+The EC Interreg funded Blue Circular Economy (BCE) project focuses on translating the problem of waste fishing gear into business opportunities for companies in the NPA region (See Annex A).
+BCE builds on the EC Interreg funded Circular Ocean (CO) project which ran from 2015 to 2018 and sought to inspire enterprises and entrepreneurs to realise the hidden opportunities related to discarded fishing gear in the NPA region.
+The CO project won an EC RegioStars Award in 2016 for excellence in its new approaches in regional development.

 The BCE project started in October 2018 and will end during September 2021.
-For the project's lifetime, start-ups, SMEs, entrepreneurs, co-operatives and social enterprises in the NPA region will have potential access to the free webinars, 1:1 mentoring, conferences, workshops and consultancy on how to convert waste fishing gear into business opportunities.
+For the project's lifetime, start-ups, SMEs, entrepreneurs, co-operatives and social enterprises in the NPA region will have potential access to the free webinars, conferences, workshops and 1:1 mentoring on how to convert waste fishing gear into business opportunities.